amandawong402/amandawong.github.io/README.md

 I earned my bachelors in BioChemistry from a private, liberal arts college called Saint Mary's College of California.
 I immediately started pursuing my PhD in Chemical, Physical, and Structural Biology at Baylor College of Medicine in Houston, Texas after my undergraduate degree.
 A year into my PhD, I took a leap of faith and chose to pursue a more meaningful career that intersected with more of my interests: healthcare, technology, and research.

+# Get to Know Me a Little More :)

 ## **Hobbies**

 I am an avid runner, traveller, hiker, and painter.

-In my day to day downtime, you can find me on Google Maps planning new trip itineraries, taking peaceful walks around the neighborhood to achieve my 15k steps a day, Googling puppies for adoption, rewatching 49er plays on Youtube, and savoring my homemade matcha lattes with honey.
+In my day to day downtime, you can find me on Google Maps planning new trip itineraries, relentently going on peaceful walks around the neighborhood to reach my 15k steps/day, Googling puppies for adoption, re-watching 49er plays on Youtube, and savoring my homemade matcha lattes with honey while sitting outside.

 ## **Interests**